Braves vs. Guardians Player Props Betting Odds

 Kwan Stats

-- Kwan takes a three-game streak with at least one hit into this matchup.
-In his last five games he is hitting .227 with a double and three walks.
+- Kwan has picked up at least one hit in four games in a row.
+In his last five games he is batting .364 with two doubles and three walks.

 Kwan Recent Games